-The two memory sockets are divided into two channels and each channel has one memory socket as following:
+This motherboard supports Dual Channel Technology.
+After the memory is installed, the BIOS will automatically detect the specifications and capacity of the memory.
+The four memory sockets are divided into two channels and each channel has two memory sockets as following: